A New Geometric Representation for 3D Bijective Mappings and Applications: Geometric representation for 3D Bijective Mappings

 Let $\Sigma$ be the diagonal matrix containing the singular values $a, b, \text{ and }c$ of $\textbf{J}_f(p)$, where by convention, we require that $a \geq b \geq c$.
 By polar decomposition, we have

-where $U$ is a rotation matrix, because the determinant of $\textbf{J}_f(p)$ and $P(p)$ are greater than 0, implying that $\det(U(p))=1$. $a, b \text{ and } c$ are the eigenvalues of $P(p)$ representing the dilation information, and $W$ is an orthogonal matrix containing eigenvectors for dilation.
+where $U$ is a rotation matrix, because the determinant of $\textbf{J}_f(p)$ and $P(p)$ are greater than 0, implying that $\det(U(p))=1$. $a, b \text{ and } c$ are the eigenvalues of $P(p)$ representing the dilation information, as illustrated in Figure~\ref{dilation}, and $W$ is an orthogonal matrix containing eigenvectors for dilation.

-Recall that in 2D space, the Beltrami coefficient $\mu$ encodes the two dilation $1+|\mu|$ and $1-|\mu|$, together with their corresponding directions $(\cos{\frac{\theta}{2}}, \sin{\frac{\theta}{2}})^T$ and $(\sin{\frac{\theta}{2}}, -\cos{\frac{\theta}{2}})^T$, which are orthogonal to each other.
-Now in 3D space, we have three dilations $a$, $b$, and $c$, together with their corresponding directions represented by the column vectors of $W$, which are also orthogonal to each other, as $P(p)$ is symmetric.
-Therefore, similar to the Beltrami coefficient, $P(p)$ encodes the dilation information of the 3D mapping $f$.
+In 2D space, the Beltrami coefficient $\mu$ encodes the dilation factors $1+|\mu|$ and $1-|\mu|$, along with their respective directions, $(\cos{\frac{\theta}{2}}, \sin{\frac{\theta}{2}})^T$ and $(\sin{\frac{\theta}{2}}, -\cos{\frac{\theta}{2}})^T$, which are orthogonal to each other.
+Similarly, in 3D space, we have three dilation factors $a$, $b$, and $c$, along with their corresponding directions, represented by the column vectors of $W$.
+These directions are mutually orthogonal because $P(p)$ is symmetric.
+Thus, analogous to the Beltrami coefficient in 2D, $P(p)$ encodes the dilation information of the 3D mapping $f$.